-a.
-Programmatic Capability [12 points]
+b.
+Programmatic Capability

 Describe the organizational structure you will utilize to ensure the timely and successful expenditure of funds and completion of all technical, administrative and financial requirements of the project and grant.
-Include a brief discussion of the key staff including their roles, expertise, qualifications, and experience.
+Include a brief discussion of the key staff including their roles, expertise, qualifications and experience.

-Describe the system(s) you have in place to appropriately acquire any additional expertise and resources (e.g. contractors or subawardees) required to successfully complete the project.
-Please refer to Section IV.F regarding contractors and subawards.
+Describe the system(s) you have in place to appropriately acquire any additional expertise and resources (e.g. contractors or subawardees) required per grant requirements to successfully complete the project.
+Please refer to Section IV.F. regarding contractors and subawards.